News and Announcements are published on Friday of each week.

 For those interested in supporting the new immigrants to our community the Greater Portland Immigrant Welcome Center offers English Language Programs, and loans and mentoring to immigrant owed businesses among other activities.
 For further information contact www.welcomeimmigrant.org

 If you need anything (rides, supplies, medicine pickups) or any assistance please feel free to contact Sandy or Tom DiPasqua at 207-883-2730 or email@example.com.

-All announcements and prayer requests received in the church office by end of day on Wednesday will appear in print that week in Friday’s email.
+All announcements and prayer requests received in the church office by noon on Thursday will appear in print that week in Friday’s email.
 If there is an announcement that you would like Pastor to make following Sunday’s FB live stream, please email him that information.